devfernandoaraujo/LinkedListExample/README.md

 # How to use Single LinkedList

-## Practice exampples of hoe to manipulate a LinkedList
+## Practice examples of how to manipulate a LinkedList using C# and Visual Studio Code

 This console application project is for learning purpouse only.